davegoblue/TestCodingShortcuts/README.md

 * DataCamp_PythonNotes_v002 captures Statistical Thinking in Python (Part II) - Chapter 5 (Case Study)
 * DataCamp_PythonNotes_v002 updated for accurate outline and introduction
 * DataCamp_Python_DataManipulation_v003 created as a stand-alone version of data manipulation
+* DataCamp_Python_Visualization_v003 created as a stand-alone version of visualization